Private equity: Age of the mega-buyout: 2005–2007

 In July 2007, the turmoil that had been affecting the mortgage markets, spilled over into the leveraged finance and high-yield debt markets.
 The markets had been highly robust during the first six months of 2007, with highly issuer friendly developments including PIK and PIK Toggle (interest is "Payable In Kind") and covenant light debt widely available to finance large leveraged buyouts.
 July and August saw a notable slowdown in issuance levels in the high yield and leveraged loan markets with few issuers accessing the market.
 Uncertain market conditions led to a significant widening of yield spreads, which coupled with the typical summer slowdown led many companies and investment banks to put their plans to issue debt on hold until the autumn.
 However, the expected rebound in the market after 1 May 2007 did not materialize, and the lack of market confidence prevented deals from pricing.
-By the end of September, the full extent of the credit situation became obvious as major lenders including Citigroup and UBS AG announced major writedowns due to credit losses.
+By the end of September, the full extent of the credit situation became obvious as major lenders including Citigroup and UBS announced major writedowns due to credit losses.
 The leveraged finance markets came to a near standstill during a week in 2007.
 As 2008 began, lending standards tightened and the era of "mega-buyouts" came to an end.
 Nevertheless, private equity continues to be a large and active asset class and the private-equity firms, with hundreds of billions of dollars of committed capital from investors are looking to deploy capital in new and different transactions.

-As a result of the global financial crisis, private equity has become subject to increased regulation in Europe and is now subject, among other things, to rules preventing asset stripping of portfolio companies and requiring the notification and disclosure of information in connection with buy-out activity.
+As a result of the 2008 financial crisis, private equity has become subject to increased regulation in Europe and is now subject, among other things, to rules preventing asset stripping of portfolio companies and requiring the notification and disclosure of information in connection with buy-out activity.

-Staying private for longer
+2010 onwards: Staying private for longer

 From 2010 to 2014 KKR, Carlyle, Apollo and Ares went public.
 Starting from 2018 these companies converted from partnerships into corporations with more shareholder rights and the inclusion in stock indices and mutual fund portfolios.
 But with the increased availability and scope of funding provided by private markets, many companies are staying private simply because they can.
 McKinsey & Company reports in its Global Private Markets Review 2018 that global private market fundraising increased by $28.2 billion from 2017, for a total of $748 billion in 2018.
 Thus, given the abundance of private capital available, companies no longer require public markets for sufficient funding.
 Benefits may include avoiding the cost of an IPO, maintaining more control of the company, and having the 'legroom' to think long-term rather than focus on short-term or quarterly figures.

-A new phenomenon in the Twenties are regulated platforms which fractionalise the assets making investment sizes of $10,000 or less possible.
+A new feature in the 2020s: regulated platforms which fractionalize the assets, making possible individual investments of $10,000 or less.